 That was my big day.
-The day we’d been waiting for my dad to get home.
+My first day of school when I’d launched my P’s & Q’s instead of minding them.
+The day we’d been waiting until my dad got home to punish me for.

 Cody, the guy who announced me, had hair like Clark Gable and was really stocky on top from having to walk with crutches.
 They were the short aluminum kind with the clips that hooked on his forearms, like the kids in the polio posters.
 They were leaning up against his chair.
 His smile said, go ahead, it’ll be fun.
 Higs, the guy to his right, who was raking in his winnings when I got to the doorway, whose real name was Everett, like the bigger town across the slew from Marysville where my dad’s IGA was, had a butch haircut like my brother.
 His smile was a kind of dare.
 The guy on the other side of Cody was Chuck.
 He was big and took up almost the whole side of the table.
-In my head I always heard the ditty my dad liked to chant when I saw Chuck.
-Anxious as I was, I still heard it when I looked at him.
+Whenever I saw Chuck I always heard the ditty my dad would sometimes chant. - Anxious as I was, it still started up -

 ‘How much wood would a wood chuck chuck if a woodchuck could chuck wood.’

-My mom turned around when the sound of chips and glasses stopped.
+My mom turned around when the sound of chips and poker talking stopped.

 Her eyes didn’t have anticipation or encouragement or much of anything in them.
 They were more like whatever was going to happen had already happened and she was wondering when I’d realize it.

-When it hit my tonsils, the bourbon was like liquid fire on sandpaper.
-My face and eyes must’ve signaled my reaction before the rest of me caught up, because the buddies at the table had already started hooting like banshees when I dropped the glass, clutched my throat and tried to cough and spit out the fire.
-They slapped the table so hard their chip stacks fell over.
-On Chuck’s side, some even bounced off the table.
+When the liquid hit my tonsils, it was like fire riding on sandpaper.
+My face and eyes must’ve signaled my reaction before the rest of me caught up, because the buddies at the table had already started hooting like banshees before I dropped the glass.
+I clutched my throat and tried to cough and spit out the fire.
+Chuck slapped the table so hard some of his chips bounced off.
 Grown men with hair poking from the armpits and neck holes of their old style undershirts, were screaming like opera singers.
 Even the big green ashtray started bouncing, spilling cigarette butts and ashes.
 My brother joined in from the doorway.
 My little sister screamed from the front room.
 My mom’s face seemed to float in the alcove like it might have been the face of the wringer-washer monster disturbed enough to take a look.

 Before I could escape for the nearest fire hose, my dad scooped me up and grumbled at me, “mumble, mumble, garble” like he was delivering the verbal half of my lesson.
-He was talking out of the side of his mouth without the cigarette, like a gangster, but my ears were filled with the same flames as my throat by then.
-The cigarette smoke stung his eyes and he had to put me down before he wanted to.
+He was talking out of the side of his mouth, like a gangster, but my ears were filled with the same flames as my throat by then.
+The smoke from the cigarette still between his lips stung his eyes so he had to put me down before he wanted to.

 I was out the kitchen’s back door the second my feet touched down, whatever he was saying just wooly noise behind me.
-The yard hose started off warm before getting cold enough to give any relief.
+The yard hose started off warm before getting cold enough to give any relief from the bourbon.
 I must’ve stayed out there an hour just letting it wash my throat before I even dared to swallow.
 I cried in my tree ’til long after the poker party ended.

 My mom opened the kitchen door and called me in with “that’s enough moping, you’ve got school tomorrow”.